You’ve Found the Sailfish – Now What? Expert Guatemala Billfishing Tips from Captain David Salazar

-All of the captains in the fleet off the Pacific coast of Guatemala understand how to work collaboratively to find the billfish.
-There are few if any secrets.
-Nevertheless, even when fishing side-by-side certain captains and certain boats tend to produce more raises, bites and releases than some others.
+All of the captains in the Casa Vieja Lodge sailfish fleet off the Pacific coast of Guatemala understand how to work collaboratively to find the region’s billfish, especially the plentiful sailfish.
+There are few if any secrets on this well-established and world-class fishery.
+Nevertheless, even when fishing side-by-side certain captains and certain boats tend to produce more raises, bites and releases than some others while chasing Pacific sailfish.
 It can’t be dumb luck.
-As with everything in fishing, getting the sailfish to commit is part art and part science, and few are better at it than Captain David Salazar.
+As with everything in fishing, getting the sailfish to commit is part art and part science, and few have ever been better at it than Captain David Salazar.

-He already told us how he locates the “needle in the haystack.”
-Now he’s following up with best strategies for putting that “needle” – or several dozen of them -- in the boat.
+He previously explained us how he locates the “needle in the haystack.”
+In this interview, he shared his proven strategies for turning those sightings into hookups—and putting sailfish in the boat.

 HPFC: Do you always troll at the same speed?